richardcavell/BASICloader/README.txt

 A number of computer models that are similar to the above machines may be able to run the output as well.

-BASICloader outputs a BASIC program that can be run on the target machine.
-This BASIC program incorporates the machine language program as data.
-If run, the BASIC program will poke the machine language program into the correct memory locations, checking that it is doing so correctly, and then it will execute the program.
+This BASIC program output by BASICloader incorporates the machine language program as data.
+If run on the target machine, it will poke the machine language program into the correct memory locations, checking that it is doing so correctly, and then it will execute the program.

-The BASIC program output by BASICloader will therefore look like the old "type-in" programs from 1980s computer magazines.
+The output of BASICloader will therefore look like the old "type-in" programs from 1980s computer magazines.

-If you want to use the output on an emulated Coco or Dragon using XRoar:
+If you want to use the output on an emulated Color Computer or Dragon using XRoar, try these commands:

     $ ./BASICloader --machine coco XXX.bin
     $ xroar -run LOADER.BAS

 If you want to use the output on an emulated C64 using VICE:

-    $ ./BASICloader --machine c64petcat XXX.bin
+    $ ./BASICloader --machine c64lowercase XXX.bin
     $ petcat -w2 -o loader.prg loader.bas
     $ c1541 -format loader,"88 2a" d64 loader.d64 -write loader.prg loader
     $ x64 -autostart loader.d64